feranick/SpectralMachine/README.md

 Run in background for accuracy determination during training:

-    python3 SpectraLearnPredict.py -a learningfile spectrafile 2>&1 | tee -a logfile &
+    python3 SpectraLearnPredict.py -a learningfile testdataset 2>&1 | tee -a logfile &

 Training data